niemopen/cmftool/README.md

 General questions about OASIS Open Projects may be directed to OASIS staff at [project-admin@lists.oasis-open-projects.org](mailto:project-admin@lists.oasis-open-projects.org)

+## What's new in version 0.7-alpha.5 (14 November)

+* NIEM 6 XSD generation uses builtin schema documents from NIEM 6 PSD01
+* Entire NIEM 6 PSD 01 model converts to CMF and back to XSD
+* Handle several annoying differences between Windows and Linux JRE
+* Many other bugs fixed

 ## What's new in version 0.7-alpha.4 (26 September)

 * Many many bugs fixed